 We will not rest, just because a deadline has come and gone.
 Our cause is still just.
 Sixteen other states have passed similar resolutions, and more will – and we will, sooner or later – either in our Legislature or by another initiative, next year or in 2016.

 And there’s lots to do right now.
-For instance, this summer we will work to ensure that the next Washington state Legislature is more supportive of a stronger resolution.
+For instance, right now we are working to ensure that the next Washington state Legislature is more supportive of a stronger resolution.
 We will pin each lawmaker and candidate down – did you support Initiative 1329, and would you support a similar measure in the Legislature?
 And we will reveal their position, and work to support our supporters.
 Keep watching our Politicians for Democracy webpage for updates.

-Another new push will be for passage in the US Congress of SJR 19 and HJR 119.
+Another push will be for passage in the US Congress of SJR 19 and HJR 119.
+The bill will come up for a vote in the Senate September 8.
 Here is the amended Durbin text: